-2.3.1 Proposed Plan Change 40 (financial contributions) would expand the existing provisions to meet the policy requirements of the Local Government Act 2002 and detail the types of effects that Council could collect financial contributions for.
+2.3.1 Proposed Plan Change 40 (financial contributions) would expand the existing provisions to meet the policy requirements of the Local Government Act 2002 and detail the types of effects that Council could collect financial contributions for, which would be limited to land use activities.
 The formulas of how the contributions would be calculated would be provided and be based on Council's existing infrastructure documents and best practice with other territorial authorities.